HomoModelicus/julia/projects/ensysi/README.md

 - connect statements, flow and potential variables
 - dae solver(s)

-A short example, a vision for simple elements.
+A short example, a vision for simple elements:
 - typedef like structures for RealInput
 - left-to-right class definitions with blocks for each purpose: properties, variables, models, equations, algorithms
 - multiple inheritance for collecting behaviour from each parents
--
+- main function for simulation start / entry point

 ```julia
     RealInput  :: class (connector) = {Real, input}